Mian Channu: Etymology

-The city was named after a Sufi saint, Baba Mian Channu, who had lived there at one point.
-After his death, he was buried there.
-There is an urban legend about the name; it is believed that during the British rule, administration attempted to change the name of the city.
-They painted all boards with the new name.
-However, an unknown vandal changed the boards back to the original name.
-They tried repeatedly in vain, and since then, the name of the city remained 'Mian Channu'.
+The city was named after a Sufi saint, Baba Mian Channu, who lived in the area and was buried there.

+An urban legend exists about the name's preservation during British rule: the colonial administration attempted to rename the city, painting all signs with the new name.
+However, an unknown vandal repeatedly changed the signs back to "Mian Channu."
+Despite continued efforts by the administration, the original name remained.

-Mian Channu has many services and areas for its inhabitants, as well as tourists, such as educational institutions, a medical unit, a railway station, a fruit mandi, a park, and a public library.
-A mosque, temple, and gurdwara was built to perform religious services for all communities.
+Mian Channu provides various services and residential areas for its inhabitants, as well as facilities for tourists.

 History

-In the year 1919, Mian Channu was considered a village, and by 1938, it was considered a town.
+Mian Channu was part of the wider Multan region after the Islamic conquest of Punjab region in the 8th century CE by the Umayyads.
+Mian Channu was considered a village, and by 1938, it was considered a town of Multan region.
 Its limits were last extended in the year 1950.
 Since then, no extension has been made, and the development of the town from 1947 to 1961 remained slow.
-A municipal council was established in 1975, as it had grown into small urban centre by that time.
+A municipal council was established in 1975, as Mian Channu had grown into small urban centre by that time.
 After that, the town began developing, and major growth has been taking place, from 1972 to 1984.
 The trend of growth in this period has largely been along G.T Road, and in the northern direction.

 It has been the headquarters of the Mian Channu Tehsil of Khanewal District since 1985, and is administratively subdivided into three Union councils.

 For more than a century, Mian Channu was part of Multan District.
 With the raising of status of Mian Channu to a tehsil headquarters, and the creation of Khanewal District on 1 July 1985, Mian Channu Tehsil became a part of Khanewal District.

-In 2009, a bombing killed approximately 12 people.

-An accidentally fired BrahMos missile from India landed in Mian Channu in 2022, resulting in the 2022 India–Pakistan missile incident.
+An accidentally fired BrahMos missile from India that landed in Mian Channu in 2022, is referred to as the 2022 India–Pakistan missile incident.

 Demographics

+Population

-Mian Channu has approximately 90,130 residents per the 2017 census, and is located on the Grand Trunk Road (250 km South West of Lahore, and 1,050 km northeast of Karachi), and KLP (Karachi, Lahore, Peshawar) railway line.
+According to 2023 census, Mian Channu had a population of 140,112.
+Mian Channu has approximately 90,130 residents per the 2017 census, and is located on the Grand Trunk Road (250 km southwest of Lahore, and 1,050 km northeast of Karachi), and the KLP (Karachi, Lahore, Peshawar) railway line.